anodyne/nova/README.md

 Last Update
 -----------
-15 December 2009
+16 December 2009

 Latest Changes
 --------------
+* fixed bugs in simplepie that was crashing httpd on windows
+* updated the basic install data
+* updated the version xml file
-* added the panel helper
+* updated the language files
+* updated site/catalogueskins to be able to handle quick installs

 Known Issues
 ------------